gcallah/BookReviews/nisbet.md

 ## Conclusion

-At the end of the book, wisely avoids, becoming a "futurist," I am contemplating the what outcome Is likely to emerge from the current crisis of community, he answers "we do not know.
+At the end of the book, Nisbet wisely avoids becoming a "futurist," In contemplating the what outcome is likely to emerge from the current crisis of community, he answers "we do not know.
 We are reduced to speculation" (401).

-Sheahan's excellent introduction sets Nisbet in his historical context, and gives us an overview of his project, and the place of this book in that project.
+Luke Sheahan's excellent introduction sets Nisbet in his historical context, and gives us an overview of his project, and the place of this book in that project.